 - Title to the equipment passes automatically to the lessee by the end of the lease term

-- The lease contains an option to purchase the equipment at the end of the lease for substantially less than fair market value; sometimes this is a $1 purchase
+- The lease contains an option to purchase the equipment at the end of the lease at a bargain price, for substantially less than fair market value; sometimes this is a $1 purchase

 - The present value of the lease payments is greater than 90% of the fair market value of the equipment.